 Excel helps assist paperclip

-78. What is the origin of the month of November?
+78. What is the origin of November?

 September comes from the Latin word septem, meaning “seven,” because it was the seventh month of the early Roman calendar.